nestoregon/alphabot2pi_simulation/README.md

 ## Future work
 You can add as many input and output nodes as you like.
 * Modify the control_robot_node.py code to set new algorithms.
-Brain of the robot.
+The brain of the robot.
 Set speeds.
 Set frequency.
 * Modify the remote_node.py node to set new keys and publish new topics
 * Modify the find_ball_blue_node.py to set new values for different colors to find